VSP Vision Care

 Director of Compensation, Benefits, and Wellness

 The great news?
-Nearly eight out of 10 leaders say their company already offers PTO for employees to get preventive care, including eye exams.1 This benefit can be invaluable for workers struggling to find time for care due to a busy schedule.
+According to the VSP Vision Care 2026 Workplace Vision Health Report, nearly seven out of 10 leaders say their company already offers PTO for employees to get preventive care, including eye exams.1 This benefit can be invaluable for workers struggling to find time for care due to a busy schedule.

-The top improvements they’d like carriers to make are:2
+The top improvements they’d like carriers to make are:3

 • 2.
 A better selection of plan options